stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 ## Voting Procedure

-The Oracle module obtains consensus on the price of Luna by requiring all members of the validator set to submit a vote for the price of Luna during every `VotePeriod`.
+The Oracle module obtains consensus on the exchange rate of Luna by requiring all members of the validator set to submit a vote for Luna price for every `VotePeriod`.

-Validators must first pre-commit to a price, then in the subsequent `VotePeriod` reveal their price and submit a proof of they had commited to that price.
-This scheme forces the voter to commit to a price submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the oracle
+Validators must first pre-commit to a price, then in the subsequent `VotePeriod` submit and reveal their price alongside a proof that they had pre-commited at that price.
+This scheme forces the voter to commit to a submission before knowing the votes of others and thereby reduces centralization and free-rider risk in the oracle

-To do so, a validator must first determine what they believe the price of Luna to be with regard to a Terra peg, then commit to it by submitting the SHA256 hash of their elected price in a `MsgPricePrevote`.
+To do so, a validator must first determine what they believe the price of Luna to be with regard to a Terra peg, then commit to it by submitting the hash of their elected price in a `MsgExchangeRatePrevote`.

-In the following `VotePeriod`, the validator submits their pre-commited price and as well as the salt used to generate the hash in a `MsgPriceVote`.
-If the `MsgPriceVote` doesn't match the hash from the `MsgPricePrevote`, the vote is considered invalid.
-During this `VotePeriod`, the validator also submits their `MsgPricePrevote` for the following interval.
+In the following `VotePeriod`, the validator submits their pre-commited price and as well as the salt used to generate the hash in a `MsgExchangeRatePrevote`.
+If the `MsgExchangeRateVote` doesn't match the hash from the `MsgExchangeRatePrevote`, the vote is considered invalid.
+During this `VotePeriod`, the validator also submits their `MsgExchangeRatePrevote` for the following interval.

-The Oracle module then tallies up the submissions, updates the blockchain's record of Luna price with the weighted median of the votes, and rewards voters who managed vote within a narrow band around the new price.
+The Oracle module then tallies up the submissions, updates the blockchain's record of Luna price with the weighted median of the votes, and rewards voters who managed to vote within a narrow band around the new exchange rate.

 More formally:

 * Let $$\{ P_1, P_2, \cdots, P_n \}$$ be a set of time intervals, each of duration `params.VotePeriod` (currently set to 30 seconds).
 Within the span of each $P_i$, validators must submit two messages:

-  * A `MsgPricePrevote`, containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
+  * A `MsgExchangeRatePrevote`, containing the SHA256 hash of the exchange rate of Luna with respect to a Terra peg.
 For example, in order to support swaps for Terra currencies pegged to KRW, USD, SDR, three prevotes must be submitted: one vote for each of ULUNA<>UKRW, ULUNA<>UUSD, and ULUNA<>USDR.

-  * A `MsgPriceVote`, containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.
+  * A `MsgExchangeRateVote`, containing the salt used to create the hash for the prevote submitted in the previous interval $P_{i-1}$.

 * At the end of each $P_i$, votes submitted are tallied.